stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/DMA/I2C_RAM/readme.txt

 - Run the example

 @note
+ - Low-density Value line devices are STM32F100xx microcontrollers where the Flash memory density ranges between 16 and 32 Kbytes.
- - Low-density devices are STM32F101xx and STM32F103xx microcontrollers where
+ - Low-density devices are STM32F101xx, STM32F102xx and STM32F103xx
-   the Flash memory density ranges between 16 and 32 Kbytes.
+   microcontrollers where the Flash memory density ranges between 16 and 32 Kbytes.
+ - Medium-density Value line devices are STM32F100xx microcontrollers where the Flash memory density ranges between 64 and 128 Kbytes.
- - Medium-density devices are STM32F101xx and STM32F103xx microcontrollers where
+ - Medium-density devices are STM32F101xx, STM32F102xx and STM32F103xx
-   the Flash memory density ranges between 32 and 128 Kbytes.
+   microcontrollers where the Flash memory density ranges between 64 and 128 Kbytes.
  - High-density devices are STM32F101xx and STM32F103xx microcontrollers where
    the Flash memory density ranges between 256 and 512 Kbytes.
- - Connectivity-line devices are STM32F105xx and STM32F107xx microcontrollers.
+ - Connectivity line devices are STM32F105xx and STM32F107xx microcontrollers.

- * <h3><center>&copy; COPYRIGHT 2009 STMicroelectronics</center></h3>
+ * <h3><center>&copy; COPYRIGHT 2010 STMicroelectronics</center></h3>
  */